isw-kudos/huddo-docs/docs/boards/howto/accessing-global-templates.md

 When you’ve found the template you’re looking for, return to your original New Board screen and start typing in the template name.
 It will appear and you can select it.

-You still have the option to select the Starting View, from Kanban, Mind Map or Time Line.
+You still have the option to select the Starting View, from Kanban, MindMap, Timeline or Activty.

-Click `Create` and you’ll be taken to your new Board.
+Click `Next` to give your board a name and then `Save` and you’ll be taken to your new Board.